-Following the review by the committee of the annual financial statements of the Company for the year ended 31 December 2021 and based on the information provided to it, the committee considers that, in all material respects, the Company complies with the provisions of the Companies Act 71 of 2008, as amended, International Financial Reporting Standards, and that the accounting policies applied, are appropriate.
+Following the review by the committee of the Annual Financial Statements of the Company for the year ended 31 December 2022 and based on the information provided to it, the committee considers that, in all material respects, the Company complies with the provisions of the Companies Act, the JSE Debt Listing Requirements, the International Financial Reporting Standards, and that the accounting policies applied, are appropriate.

-The committee recommended the Company's 2021 annual financial statements for approval by the Board on 19 April 2022.
+The committee recommended the Company's 2022 Annual Financial Statements for approval by the Board on 18 April 2023.

-The committee concurs with management that the adoption of the going concern status in preparation of the annual financial statements is appropriate.
+The committee concurs with management that the adoption of the going concern status in preparation of the Annual Financial Statements is appropriate.